-Oxytocin is key to how we bond to others (mothers to babies, lovers, friends etc).
+Oxytocin is key to how we bond with others (mothers to babies, lovers, friends etc).
 It can give us a strong feeling of contentment.
-Studies have show that this can even occur remotely, with Paul J. Zak suggesting that using social networks like Twitter can create a similar reaction to falling in love!
+Studies have shown this can even occur remotely, with Paul J. Zak suggesting that using social networks like Twitter can create a similar reaction to falling in love!
 (5).
 Oxytocin has also been shown to increase trust in groups, altruism in individuals, arousal, bonding and much more.

-However, there is a flip side to to this.
+However, there is a flip side to this.
 Previously thought to just promote the nicer side of social bonding, strengthening your feelings and reactions in social situations may not always be positive.
-In reality it could lead to strengthening feelings of anger and dislike depending on the situation.
+In reality, it could lead to strengthening feelings of anger and dislike depending on the situation.
 (6)(7)

 Boosting Oxytocin with gamification

-Interestingly, oxytocin is released when we are engaged with a strong narrative.
+Interestingly, oxytocin is released when we are engaged in a strong narrative.
 This would seem to be part of why stories are more memorable than just pure facts (or dull PowerPoints!).
 It accounts for that feeling of being there as you feel empathy towards the situations in the story (8).
-Actually, and this is a slight tangent, stories affect our brains as if we were experiencing the events ourselves – worth remembering that!
+Actually, and this is a slight tangent, stories affect our brains as if we were experiencing the events ourselves – worth remembering!